 - Choose the All filters option

-- Try using Boolean in the title field to find the right prospects
+- Try using boolean search on LinkedIn in the title field to find the right prospects

 If you are not getting the results you want, alternatively, you can create a whole search string in a Word or Notes doc and copy and paste that into the search bar and hit enter.
 Try this one to see your results: